 Water and electricity just don’t mix.
 If water starts to creep into the home, it’s time to think about shutting off the electrical breakers.
 Avoid standing water if at all possible.
 This is especially true when there are any power lines close by.
 Safety with electricity is life-saving.
 Because of the dangers involved with electricity, installing a surge protector now could prevent bigger problems in the future.
 In addition, generators should never be used in an enclosed area such as the home or even garages.

 After The Storm

 After a hurricane do not assume you can flip the breaker back on if the waters have receded.
 This is especially true if the water reached the height of any electrical outlets.
 An electrician should be called out to determine if it is safe to restore electricity in the home after a hurricane.
 All appliances should also be examined to determine what can be saved.
 It is advised not to plug back in until this has been done.
 Many times, homes will require rewiring and panel work done.
-Planning and educating yourself now, can help you to be organized in the event of devastation from a hurricane.
+Planning and educating yourself now for hurricane electrical preparations and recovery, can help you to be organized in the event of devastation from a hurricane.